GutmanMartin/lil-chongus/README.md

 Features:

-Intended to operate 4 channels.
+Intended to operate 4 channels
 5 knobs (4 linked to channels, one for BPM)
-16 main buttons (12 of them operable by an Arduino UNO) 2 switches (effects/looping, BPM monitor on/off).
+16 main buttons (12 of them operable by an Arduino UNO)
+2 switches (effects/looping, BPM monitor on/off).
 I intend to add another once I get to buy it.
 3 buttons for changing tabs ("pages".
-Left - right and up/down) 1 extra button for separate functionality (operable by UNO)
+Left - right and up/down)

+1 extra button for separate functionality (operable by UNO)

 It's fully functional, and kinda commented, but not really well documented.
 Changes may or not ensue.